House chores keep piling up? We are here to give you a hand.

 Apart from cleaning, tasks like ironing also make it to the top of “The most hated chores” category.
 49% of Australians admit that they don’t bother ironing.
 While 13% confess they are not big fans of garden maintenance.

-There is a lot to cover on a regular basis, and the fact that we have to spend more time indoors doesn’t really help, as we use kitchen appliances and other areas at home more frequently.
+There is a lot to cover regularly, and the fact that we have to spend more time indoors doesn’t really help, as we use kitchen appliances and other areas at home more frequently.
 This results in having more to clean at the end of the week, which can be pretty stressful, especially when you have other things to look after, too.
 In fact, one in four (23%) Australians admit to being too busy to stay on top of cleaning.

 One in two (52%) women say that they are the only ones who clean the house and one in five (20%) men confess that they prefer to leave the cleaning chores to their partner.
 Only 5% are those eager to assign some of those home maintenance tasks to the kids.